evilprince2009/Windows-Terminal-Customization/README.md

 ### Tip

 Those who wants to customize the default color scheme of posh themes , might be interested to have look at how it is done.
-I've done one & here it is.
-Check out the modified `iterm2.omp.json` file _**[here](https://github.com/evilprince2009/Windows-Terminal-Customization/blob/main/iterm2.omp.json)**_.
+I've modified two of them & here it is.

+- Check out the modified `iterm2.omp.json` file _**[here](https://github.com/evilprince2009/Windows-Terminal-Customization/blob/main/modified_posh_themes/iterm2.omp.json)**_.

 ### Now it's showtime